h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_7_20_explanation.md

 At iteration 211, we observe the minimum validation error of 800.99.
 If we continued training, the training error would continue to decrease (reaching 790.19 at the end), but the validation error would rise to 857.67, indicating overfitting.

-The relationship between early stopping and regularization is further illustrated by examining the L2 norm of the weights:
+The relationship between early stopping and regularization is further illustrated by examining the $L_2$ norm of the weights:

 ![Weight Growth](../Images/L3_7_Quiz_20/early_stopping_weight_norm.png)

-The L2 norm of the weights continues to grow with more iterations, and early stopping effectively limits this growth, similar to how L2 regularization controls weight magnitudes.
+The $L_2$ norm of the weights continues to grow with more iterations, and early stopping effectively limits this growth, similar to how $L_2$ regularization controls weight magnitudes.

 ### 3. Bayesian Interpretation of Regularization

 In the Bayesian interpretation of linear regression:

-- The regularization parameter (λ) is inversely proportional to the variance of the prior distribution on the weights
+- The regularization parameter ($\lambda$) is inversely proportional to the variance of the prior distribution on the weights
-- A larger λ (stronger regularization) corresponds to a smaller prior variance, indicating stronger belief that weights should be close to zero
+- A larger $\lambda$ (stronger regularization) corresponds to a smaller prior variance, indicating stronger belief that weights should be close to zero
-- A smaller λ (weaker regularization) corresponds to a larger prior variance, indicating weaker prior beliefs about the weights
+- A smaller $\lambda$ (weaker regularization) corresponds to a larger prior variance, indicating weaker prior beliefs about the weights

 Our Bayesian regression experiments illustrate this relationship: